chen244/vim-for-special/README.md

 After you finish all of these,the next time when you create a project of javafx, you can use Ctrl-n to import the lib,then you can enjoy your develop on vim with this plugin and <I>You-complete-Me</I>!

 ### Now it can do more
-You can use F5 to run most project, include java,cpp,c,html,and more use ctrl-k to run opencv for cpp (when you use linux)
+You can use F5 to run most project, include java,cpp,c,html,and more.

+use ctrl-k to run opencv for cpp (when you use linux)